rl-institut/multi-vector-simulator/docs/Model_Assumptions.rst

     - Energy feed-in sink, able to take in generation that is provided to the DSO for revenue
     - Optionally: Transformer Station connecting the DSO bus to the energy bus of the LES

-With all these components, the DSO can be vizualized as follows:
+With all these components, the DSO can be visualized as follows:

 .. image:: images/Model_Assumptions_energyProvider_assets.png
  :width: 600

-Variable energy consumption prices (timeseries)
+Variable energy consumption prices (time-series)
 ###############################################

 - Link to howto